 Even though I’ve finished the antibiotics, my stomach has been upset off and on since my run-in with Scruffy Cat.
 This khichdi helps calm my tummy.

 Okay, these take a little while to cook unless you have one of those large, double-waffle makers.
 Even then, you’ll have to wake up early to make these.
 But how about making a pile of waffles on the weekend, freezing them and defrosting them in the toaster on busy mornings?
 My kids ate loads of these sourdough discard waffles when they were little.
-I made them constantly and always froze a few for later.
+I made them every weekend and always froze a few for later.

 Accolades for my cookbook, The Zero-Waste Chef: Plant-Forward Recipes and Tips for a Sustainable Kitchen and Planet: